NuGet/docs.microsoft.com-nuget/docs/Tools/PowerShell-Reference.md

 Id | Specifies the identifier of the package to sync.
 The -Id switch itself is optional.
 Version | Specifies the version of the package to sync, defaulting to the currently installed version.
 ProjectName | Specifies the project to sync the package from, defaulting to the default  project.
-Source | Specifies the URL or path of a package source, defualting to the current package source.
+Source | Specifies the URL or path of a package source, defaulting to the current package source.
 IncludePrerelease | Includes prerelease packages in the sync.
 FileConflictAction | Specifies the action to take when asked to overwrite or ignore existing files referenced by the project.
 Possible values are *Overwrite, Ignore, None, OverwriteAll*, and *IgnoreAll* (3.0+).
 DependencyVersion | Specifies the version of the dependency packages to use, which can be one of the following: